 Other key elements of EBU’s work were also discussed, including accessible voting and braille teaching and literacy.
 Google, who generously sponsored the event, spoke about Google’s Approach to Accessibility.

-Outside of the SDGs, brief sessions were also held on the possible relocation of the EBU central office, and a team talk was given by members of the central office staff, during which Executive Director Mokrane Boussaïd announced he would be retiring in spring 2020.
+Outside of the SDGs, brief sessions were also held on the possible relocation of the EBU office, and a team talk was given by members of the office staff, during which Executive Director Mokrane Boussaïd announced he would be retiring in spring 2020.

 A special Gala dinner held on the evening of the 29th of October and included the presentation of the Vision for Equality award by EBU President Wolfgang Angermann (more on that below).
 It was a convivial and relaxed evening which all present seemed to enjoy.